richardcalahan/phonegap-plugin-speechkit/README.md

 **6. Add Credentials**

 Add your NDEV Mobile SDK AppKey and AppID to the `Credentials.m` source file in the Plugins group.
-For example:

 ### Usage